Jeff-Russ/ror-guides/rails-database.md

 * `classroom.teacher.delete`
 * `first_teacher.classroom.delete`

-Or we can adapt our previous mass assignment iterator to be a mass unassigner:
+Or we can adapt our previous mass assignment iterator to be a mass un-assigner:

 	> Teacher.ids.each {|i| t = Teacher.find(i); t.classroom_id = nil; t.save }